psrobotics/quadruped_bai_servo/README.md

 # Quadruped_bai_servo v1
 <img src="pic\quad_servo_cad.jpg" alt="quad_servo_cad" style="zoom:50%;" />

 A low cost 12DOF quadruped, actuated by hobby servos.
-Notice that this is a early version developed back in 2019.
+Notice that this is an early version developed back in 2019.
 If you're looking for a high performance desktop quad, check out the ongoing [Quadruped bai tiny](https://github.com/psrobotics/Quadruped_bai_tiny)

+This repository contains the models, BOM, electronic, simulate, as well as the source code of the project.

 ## Videos